Application Materials

 Also, please indicate if there are particular faculty members with whom you wish to study, stating the names of the identified faculty and explaining why you want to study with those persons.

-Statement 2 - Diversity Statement
+Statement 2 – Diversity of Views and Experiences (DOVE)

-Enrolling and graduating a diverse student body is central to the University of Minnesota's mission.
-Please write a statement that identifies the distinctive qualities, characteristics, and life experiences you would contribute to the Graduate Program in Neuroscience and to the education of fellow students at the University of Minnesota.
 You may wish to include examples that address your contribution to the diversity of the student body and illustrate your motivation to succeed by setting high standards for accomplishing intellectual and other goals, overcoming obstacles to achievement, and/or helping others to gain access to the resources necessary for success.

 Financial Aid section